usr1221/Numberlink/README.md

 The gameplay interface allows you to interact with the game board:
 - Click on a cell with a number to begin drawing a path.
-- Use the keyboard arrows to extend the path from the selected number.
+- Use the WSAD keys to extend the path from the selected number.
 - Click on the same number cell to undo a path.
 - Use the 'Clear' button to remove all paths from the board.
 - Press the 'Solve Board' button to display the solved board.